dmdmdm/rsolver/README.md

     ./rsolver 'a & b'

 # Output
-It will say either "Unstatisfied" or "Satisified with a=True b=True" (or whatever literals work)
+It will say either "Unsatisfied" or "Satisfied with a=True b=True" (or whatever literals work)

 # Example Expressions
     a & ~b